nkabra56/adaptive-vicreg/README.md

 This repository contains a practical TensorFlow/Keras implementation of **VICReg** — Variance-Invariance-Covariance Regularization — with two enhancements designed for stability and performance on modest hardware:

-1. **Adaptive Variance Targeting (AVT):** replaces the fixed variance floor \(\gamma\) with a data-driven target estimated from an exponential moving average of per-dimension standard deviations (median used for robustness).
+1. **Adaptive Variance Targeting (AVT):** replaces the fixed variance floor $\gamma$ with a data-driven target estimated from an exponential moving average of per-dimension standard deviations (median used for robustness).
-2. **Scale-Invariant Covariance (SICov):** normalizes covariance by its trace and penalizes the Frobenius distance to \((1/d)I\), making the redundancy term less sensitive to global feature scale.
+2. **Scale-Invariant Covariance (SICov):** normalizes covariance by its trace and penalizes the Frobenius distance to $(1/d)I$, making the redundancy term less sensitive to global feature scale.

 The codebase includes **self-supervised pretraining**, **linear probing**, and **k-NN evaluation**, along with quality-of-life features (mixed precision, BN adaptation, robust checkpoint loading, and CPU-friendly defaults).